Comparing Shift Technologies (SFT) & The Competition

 |2.44

-This table compares Shift Technologies and its rivals top-line revenue, earnings per share (EPS) and valuation.
+This table compares Shift Technologies and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue